getmillipede/millipede-python/README.rst

 There's also a very convenient `-r` option to reverse the millipede::

- $ ./millipede.py -r 20 'Aaah, il est passé !'
+ $ millipede -r 20 'Aaah, il est passé !'

   ╔═(███)═╗
    ╔═(███)═╗